We source wine from a variety of winemakers and producers around the world; you can read more about them here:

 Château Laville is situated in Sauternes and produces some award winning Sauternes.
 However, they also have a small parcel of 1.3 hectares of red vines, which are producing some excellent reds.
 As the winemaker employs his own full time grape pickers, he can ensure the grapes are picked at the optimum time rather than waiting until pickers are available, meaning his quality is excellent.

-Corrine Perchaud makes Burgandy wines that are elegant, subtle and ageable.
+Corrine Perchaud makes Burgundy wines that are elegant, subtle and ageable.
 With her husband, they own a number of vineyards just south of Chablis.
 The Les Fourneaux site where these grapes are grown has steep Westerly facing slopes, which are a mix of clay and chalk soils.
 The vines are all over 10 years old.
 This Premier Cru site is also quite small at just 1.6 hectares in total.

 Domaine Aubai is a former wine co-operative in Aubray, Languedoc.
 They produce biodynamic and organic wines from a range of grapes.
 The wooded hills protect their 50 year old Grenache and Carignan vines from the worst of the weather.
 They also grow recently planted Syrah, Cabernet Sauvignon, Chardonnay and Viognier.